pletfix/docs/en/facades.md

 - The execution speed gets worse by numerous calls of the magic method `__callStatic()`.

-The last point is the reason that the Facade is not Pletfix's prefer kind to access a service.
+The last point is the reason that the facade is not Pletfix's preferred kind to access a service.
 It's better to use "helper" functions.

 For example, this facade call and helper call are equivalent: